rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * A `node_step_plugin` block, described below, causes a node step plugin to be executed once for each node.

+* A `plugin_config` block, as described previously (this block has the same usage when used inside a command block or directly at the resource level)

 A command's `job` block has the following structure: